 🗺️ Where to find: Colinton Station and Tunnel, Edinburgh

-Helping to put a smile on everyone’s face during lockdown is The Colinton Tunnel.
+Helping to put a smile on everyone’s face is The Colinton Tunnel.
 This once abandoned railway has transformed into the biggest mural of its kind in Scotland where Robert Louis Stevenson’s poem From a Railway Carriage is illustrated on the walls.
 Get ready to pick a spot and pose next to a wonderful array of art featuring a magical train, fairies, witches and much more.
 Looking for more places to step up your Instagram game?
 Check out where to find our amazing photography spots.